 Coast Guard suspends part of Alaska tour company boat fleet

-JUNEAU, Alaska (AP) — The U.S. Coast Guard has suspended operations of a majority of the boats operated by a southeast Alaska tour company.
+JUNEAU, Alaska (AP) — The U.S. Coast Guard has suspended operations of most boats operated by a southeast Alaska tour company, officials said.

-Alaska's Energy Desk reported Wednesday that the Coast Guard suspended seven boats operated by Allen Marine Tours.
+The Coast Guard suspended seven of 10 boats operated by Allen Marine Tours, Alaska's Energy Desk reported Wednesday.

 The company provides scenic and wildlife-viewing tours in and around Juneau, Ketchikan and Sitka.

-The Coast Guard says multiple issues were identified on the boats including their condition and crew familiarity.
+The boats with violations were taken out of service and the problems need to be corrected before the vessels can resume operations, the Coast Guard said.

-Company spokesperson Zakary Kirkpatrick says the Coast Guard "identified a few items for improvement on select vessels" including crew training issues.
+The company is fixing the problems, but a timeline for the resumption of the boat tours is uncertain, said Chief Petty Officer Matthew Schofield.

-He says Allen Marine works with the Coast Guard to ensure compliance and passenger safety.
+Allen Marine Tours works with the Coast Guard to ensure compliance and passenger safety, company spokesman Zakary Kirkpatrick wrote in an email.
+The Coast Guard "identified a few items for improvement on select vessels" including crew training issues, he said.

-The Coast Guard says the violations need to be corrected before the boats can resume operations.
+"This resulted in the inability for us to operate scheduled tours aboard those vessels," Kirkpatrick said.

 Information from: KTOO-FM, http://www.ktoo.org